Low-intensity conflict: Weapons

 As the name suggests, in comparison with conventional operations the armed forces involved operate at a greatly reduced tempo, with fewer soldiers, a reduced range of tactical equipment and limited scope to operate in a military manner.
 For example, the use of air power, pivotal in modern warfare, is often relegated to transport and surveillance, or used only by the dominant side of conflict in asymmetric warfare such as a government forces against insurgents.
 Artillery and multiple rocket launchers are often not used when LIC occurs in populated areas.
 The role of the armed forces is dependent on the stage of the insurrection, whether it has progressed to armed struggle or is in an early stage of propaganda and protests.
 Improvised explosive devices are commonly used by insurgents, militias and sometimes government forces such as barrel bombs in low intensity conflicts.
 The majority of casualties in low intensity conflicts tend to be resulting from small arms and improvised explosive devices.

 Intelligence

 Intelligence gathering is essential to an efficient basis of LIC operation instructions.
 Electronic and signal gathering intelligence, ELINT and SIGINT, proves largely ineffective against low-intensity opponents.
 LIC generally requires more hands-on HUMINT methods of information retrieval.

 Stages

 In the first stages of insurrection, much of an army's work is "soft" – working in conjunction with civil authorities in psychological operations, propaganda, counter-organizing, so-called "hearts and minds."
 If the conflict progresses, possibly into armed clashes, the role develops with the addition of the identification and removal of the armed groups – but again, at a low level, in communities rather than throughout entire cities.

+The stages of LIC include the following:

+Emerging - formation of conflict between countries or groups within the countries.

+Planning - determining tactical approach, goals, and strategy resolving the dispute.
+This stage can include the psychological operations, propaganda and further "soft work" mentioned above.

+Expansion - involvement of other countries or international organizations through alliances, treaties or institutions.

+Confrontation - escalating tension between the sides, preparing to resolve the conflict using all available means.

+Military conflict - Usage of military force by one or both sides, either demonstratively or on a limited scale, to compel the other side to meet ones demands.

+Conflict resolution - the conflict moves towards a settlement or resolution of the underlying disputes.